 We continue to work hard to ensure the health, safety and well-being of patients, their families and our healthcare staff.
 We work closely with our national and local partners including; NHS England, Public Health England, Northamptonshire Healthcare NHS FT, East Midlands Adult Secure Provider Collaborative (IMPACT), West Midlands Adult Secure Provider Collaborative (Reach Out) and the East Midlands CAMHS Provider Collaborative to ensure frequent open communication on Covid-19 protocols and quick access to Covid-19 testing when required.

 We have well-established and robust infection control procedures in place.
 These have been supplemented by specific COVID-19 procedures to assist our ward and community teams with patient care, in line with government and Public Health England advice.

 For patients who have been identified as ‘high risk’ (e.g. over 70, pre-existing health conditions etc.) additional individualised care plans are in place.

 We hold regular Covid-19 operational meetings to ensure that clinical areas are effectively implementing the guidelines to keep patients and staff as safe as possible.
-Infection numbers are monitored daily with appropriate support, training, additional staff and Personal Protective Equipment (PPE) resources allocated where required.
+Infection numbers are monitored regularly with appropriate support, training, additional staff and Personal Protective Equipment (PPE) resources allocated where required.